Why we need to start eating alpaca

 If we had to buy 30kg of beef of a similar quality we would be looking at around $20/kg so the value of that home-killed meat to us is around $500 from one animal once you deduct the cost of butchering and processing it.

-An alternative is to thinly slice it, then marinate and barbeque it, or use it in Asian dishes.
-We like a Korean bulgogi marinade which uses soy, sugar, green onion, minced garlic, sesame seeds, oil and black pepper.
+An alternative is to thinly slice it, then marinate and barbecue it, or use it in Asian dishes.
+We like a Korean bulgogi marinade which uses soy, sugar, green onion, minced garlic, sesame seeds, oil, and black pepper.

 We also make a finely textured and flavoursome alpaca burger using fresh herbs from the garden, a bit of flour and garlic, some tomato purée and 2-3 eggs.
 I can’t tell you yet whether there is a decline in meat quality as animals age.
 Those who have tried it say not, and if this is the case then it is most fortunate for a potential alpaca meat industry.